silkc/silkc-platform/README.md

 **Load fixtures data**

-Loading fixtures will create 3 user accounts:
+Loading fixtures will create 4 user accounts:
 - Admin role: admin/admin
 - Final user role: user/user
 - Institution role: institution/institution
+- Recruiter role: recruiter/recruiter

 These accounts *must* be secured later on by changing their password or removing them.
 The admin account must not be removed.